prisma-labs/graphql-framework-experiment/website/content/06-components-standalone/01-schema/01-api/11-api-plugins.md

 ### onAfterBuild(schema)

-The "onAfterBuild" hook is provided the schema, and is usedful to validate contract of the schema with the expectations of the plugin.
+The "onAfterBuild" hook is provided the schema, and is useful to validate contract of the schema with the expectations of the plugin.
 The [nullabilityGuard](plugin-nullabilityGuard.md)

 ```ts